canonical/microstack.run/docs/pro-tips.md

 # Pro tips

-This page consists of a collection of miscellaneous tips and configurations that can improve your experience with MicroStack.
+This page consists of a collection of tips and optional configurations that may improve your experience with MicroStack.

 ## Kernel tweaks